Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 Prisma has other features.

+- You can do "eager" load, which is basically a join of multiple tables.
 - You can group multiple operations within a single transaction, with a commit or rollback at the end.
 - You can do queries with aggregation, as you would using GROUP BY, SUM, AVG, and so on in plain SQL.
 - You can do the equivalent of a HAVING clause.